ONE MINUTE INTRODUCTORY VIDEO

 After graduating from Agnes Scott College (Decatur, Georgia) with an Astrophysics major, I went house shopping with my sister to find her first home.
 I loved seeing the homes, with all their individual features, but I had no desire to show them or repair them.
-The Realtor introduced me to my first manager and an informational interview turned into a job.
+The Realtor introduced me to my first loan officer manager and an informational interview turned into a job.
 I was hooked on housing.

-I had just graduated from college, and had the ability to earn very little and still get by financially in a career that was 100% commission.
-I never imagined mortgages would be my lifetime career, but 23 years later, my work always stays interesting, changes with time, stretches me to always improve my structure and service, allows me to own my own business and work out of my home, have flextime and be the best I can be for my clients in knowledge and in rates.
+I had just graduated from college, and had the ability to earn very little and get by financially in a career that was 100% commission.
+I never imagined mortgages would be my lifetime career, but 20+ years later, my work always stays interesting, and it allows me to help inform and protect people in the largest purchase transaction of their life.

 Mortgage Industry History

 After the overhaul started in 2009, Georgia went from having over 2500 mortgage broker companies listed with the Department of Banking and Finance to slightly under 600, and Georgia went from being #2 in the country in mortgage fraud to nearly zero.
-This transition is a great example of how adding licensing to an industry, an industry so crucial to the health of our economy, forces the workforce to a higher level of knowledge and professionalism.
+This transition is a great example of how adding licensing to an industry, an industry so crucial to the health of our economy, is a catalyst to a higher level of knowledge and professionalism.
 We still have a long way to go, but it is a start.

-The government continues to be involved with further legislation designed to give a layer of protection to primary residence buyers.
+The government continues to be involved with further legislation designed to give a layer of protection to primary residence purchasers.
 This legislation, known as TRID, began in October 2015.
-The most basic changes are two documents, the Loan Estimate (LE) and the Closing Disclosure (CD), be forwarded to the borrower within 3 day periods after application and before closing.
-It also does not allow lenders to collect any fees until the disclosures are acknowledged by the borrowers.
-Without your timely acknowledgement, the loan can be denied or delayed.
-Be sure to stay aware of what is in your inbox when applying for a mortgage.
+The most basic changes are two documents, the Loan Estimate (LE) and the Closing Disclosure (CD), be forwarded to the borrower three days after application and three days before closing.
+It does not allow lenders to collect any fees until the disclosures are acknowledged by the borrowers.
+Without your timely acknowledgement, the loan can be delayed.
+Be sure to stay aware of what is in your email when applying for a mortgage.

 As a Mortgage Broker, I am subject to state and national licensing laws.
 My license to originate means I can operate independently of a bank.
-A loan officer for a bank is only required to submit their name with the state.
-My license is NOT a bank registration number.
+Georgia has no required training for a bank loan officer.
+They submit their name to the state for a bank registration number.

-I have a license to originate in the mortgage brokering industry.
-This was obtained by passing a rigorous knowledge-based test about the mortgage industry and underwriting guidelines and continually obtain a minimum of 8 hours of continuing education every year.
+I have a mortgage brokering license.
+This was obtained by passing a knowledge-based test about the mortgage industry and continually obtaining a minimum of 8 hours of continuing education every year.
 I am required to have a college education and report any foreclosures that occur in my name.
 I also am reviewed by the FBI and must submit my credit history to obtain a license.

-While many industries have similar requirements, the mortgage industry is not uniform in its requirements.
-So fair warning, if you decide to seek your loan at a bank, you may end up dealing with someone registered in a processing center or a telemarketer who only gathers information, not a Licensed Mortgage Professional.
+The mortgage industry is not uniform in its requirements.
+So fair warning, if you decide to seek your loan at a bank, you may end up telling all your private information to a processing center employee who gathers information and your encounter with the loan officer will likely be brief.

 Access to Online License Search